 - Know the sound of the emergency alarm, the all-clear signal, and other means of emergency communication from the plant

-- In case of an off-plant release, you will usually respond by “sheltering-in-place.”
+- In case of an off-plant release, you should receive instructions from your local government officials.
+Most likely you will be instructed to t “shelter-in-place.”
 To shelter-in-place, close all windows and doors, shut off all heating and air conditioning, and seal other openings to the outside, such as room air conditioner inlets and cracks under external doors.
 For more information on sheltering in place, click here.

 - know how to evacuate if you are told to do so.
 There may be several alternate routes depending on the direction of the wind.
 Keep an evacuation kit handy so you don’t have to delay your escape while looking for critical items you have to take with you.